StrayDragon/flask-x-openapi-schema/docs/file_uploads.md

 ## Conclusion

 Flask-X-OpenAPI-Schema provides comprehensive support for handling file uploads in Flask-RESTful APIs.
-By using the `x_request_file` parameter prefix and the built-in file upload models, you can easily implement file upload functionality with proper validation and documentation.
+By using the `_x_file` parameter prefix and the built-in file upload models, you can easily implement file upload functionality with proper validation and documentation.
 The automatic OpenAPI schema generation ensures that your API documentation is always up-to-date with your implementation.